Is Russia running out of tanks?

 Feel free to participate in the comments section!

-Thanks to Ragnar Gudmundsson for the numbers! https://bsky.app/profile/ragnarbjartur.bsky.social
+Thanks to Ragnar Gudmundsson for the statistics! https://bsky.app/profile/ragnarbjartur.bsky.social

 Glory to Ukraine!